 To book a hotel, start your search with the Hotels section of Google Flights.
 Simply enter your destination in the Where To? section and your dates in the dates section and you will see both a list and map of hotels for your destination.
 Narrow down your results using filters such as Number of Guests, Price, Hotel or Vacation Rental, Guest Rating, Amenities, and/or Brands.

 Similar to Flights, you can set price alerts to track hotel prices.
 By setting an alert and entering your email, you will be sent price alerts and travel tips directly to your email.

-The Packages feature is a great tool for those who want to book a vacation package based on a few criteria.
-You can enter your Origin, Destination, Date, and/or Number of Travelers and Google Flights will populate the Top Destination options based on the criteria entered.
+You can enter your Destination, Date, Budget, Rating, and/or Number of Travelers, and Google Flights will populate the top options based on the criteria entered.

 Google’s been improving the Flights tool since it launched in 2011 by making it faster, adding new functionalities, and adding airlines and options.
 Price tracking is just one of those newer features.

 Google Flights Price Guarantee